equinor/terraform-azurerm-databricks/modules/iam/README.md

 Terraform module which creates Azure Databricks Identity and Access Management (IAM) resources.

-If [Entra ID automatic identity management](https://learn.microsoft.com/en-us/azure/databricks/admin/users-groups/automatic-identity-management) is enabled for your Azure Databricks account (enabled by default after August 1, 2025), users, groups and service principals in your Entra ID tenant will be automatically synced to your account.
+If [automatic identity management](https://learn.microsoft.com/en-us/azure/databricks/admin/users-groups/automatic-identity-management) is enabled for your Azure Databricks account (enabled by default after August 1, 2025), users, groups and service principals in your Entra ID tenant will be automatically synced to your account.

-Use this Terraform module to assign these account-level users, groups and service principals to an Azure Databricks workspace.
+Use this Terraform module to assign Entra ID users, groups and service principals to your Azure Databricks workspace.

 ## Usage

-Use a [workspace-level Databricks provider](https://registry.terraform.io/providers/databricks/databricks/latest/docs) to assign account-level users, groups or service principals to your Azure Databricks workspace:
+Use a [workspace-level Databricks provider](https://registry.terraform.io/providers/databricks/databricks/latest/docs) to assign Entra ID users, groups and service principals to your workspace:

 ```terraform
 module "databricks_iam" {